ankostis/qmk_firmware/maccel/readme.md

 #define PRINTF_SUPPORT_DECIMAL_SPECIFIERS 1
 ```

-The debug console will print your current DPI setting and variable settings, as well as the acceleration factor, the input and output velocity, and the input and output distance.

 Finally, linearity across different user-CPI settings works better when pointer task throttling is enforced, ie. add something like this in your `config.h`:

 ```c